syncfusion-content/blazor-docs/blazor/speeddial/items.md

 # Items in Blazor Speed Dial

-The Blazor Speed Dial action items can be added by using [SpeedDialItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItem.html) tag directive.
+The action items in Blazor Speed Dial can be added by using [SpeedDialItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItem.html) tag directive.

 | Fields | Type | Description |
 |------|------|-------------|